jhonatanbds/LlamaShell/README.md

 ----

-**LlamaShell** A simple Retrieval-Augmented Generation (RAG) system leveraging the Llama 3.1 model to enhance Linux CLI usability.
+🦙 **LlamaShell** is a simple Retrieval-Augmented Generation (RAG) system leveraging the Llama 3.1 model to enhance Linux CLI usability.
 Implemented using Go and Ollama, LlamaShell provides context-aware command suggestions and automation to streamline developer workflows.

 ## ⚡ Features